umbraco/UmbracoDocs/14/umbraco-cms/tutorials/custom-error-page.md

 1. Navigate to the **Settings** section.
 2. Create a new "_Document Type with Template_".
 3. Name the Document Type **404**.
-4. Before saving the Document Type, adjust the alias to "Page404."
+4. Adjust the alias to "Page404" before saving the Document Type.
 Umbraco will not allow you to create a Document Type with a numeric alias.
 5. \[Optional] Add properties on the Document Type.
    1. In most cases, the 404 not found page would be static.
 6. Fill out the Template with your custom markup.